Creeping Saxifrage flowers

 Planting & Growing

 Creeping Saxifrage will grow to be only 6 inches tall at maturity extending to 15 inches tall with the flowers, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in partial shade to shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.
 It can be propagated by division.

 Creeping Saxifrage is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 Because of its spreading habit of growth, it is ideally suited for use as a 'spiller' in the 'spiller-thriller-filler' container combination; plant it near the edges where it can spill gracefully over the pot.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, this plant may be too tender to survive the winter if left outdoors in a container.
-Contact our store for more information on how to protect it over the winter months.
+Contact our experts for more information on how to protect it over the winter months.